-An average or measure of central tendency is a single value that indicates the approximate size or typical value of the numbers in the set.
-The three most common measures of central tendency, informally known as averages, are given by the mean, median and mode.
+An average or measure of central tendency is a single value that approximates the central value of the numbers in a univariable dataset (list of single numbers as opposed to a list of pairs, for example).
+The three most common measures of central tendency (informally said as averages) are given by the mean, median and mode.

-The best way to illustrate the differences between the mean, median and mode is to consider a given set of numbers.
-For example, consider the following:
+The best way to illustrate the differences between the mean, median and mode for non-grouped data is to consider a given set of numbers.
+For example, consider the following dataset:

 The mean is found by adding all of the data values together and dividing by how many there are.
 For the set of numbers given above the mean is given by: